Stéphanie Rist

 Stéphanie Rist (born 6 August 1973) is a French rheumatologist and politician of Renaissance who has been serving as Minister of Health, Families, Autonomy and Disabled People in the government of Prime Minister Sébastien Lecornu since 12 October 2025.

 Rist previously served as a member of the French National Assembly from the 2017 elections, representing the department of Loiret.

+Early career

+Rist began her career at the Hôpital Louis-Mourier in Colombes, before becoming in 2005 a hospital-based rheumatologist at the Regional Hospital Center (CHU) of Orléans.